-• understand basic methods, strategies and tactics of project development, communication design, and social interaction design.
-The focus within this spectrum depends on the interest of each student and on the needs of their project as if the main part of the teaching happens in individual consultancies of project teams and single students.
+understand basic methods, strategies and tactics of project development, communication design, and social interaction design oriented towards social-ecological transformation and CARE.
+The focus within this spectrum (and beyond) depends on the interest of each student and on the needs of their project as if the main part of the teaching happens in individual consultancies of project teams and single students.